METS-Programme/ugandaemr-usermanual/point-of-care-poc/work-flows/hiv-clinic.md

 #### Accessing the patients Clinical Assessment form
 On the right on the _**"current visit action"**_ Click on the _**"HMIS 003 HIV Care ART Card - Clinical Assessment"**_
 ![HMIS 003 HIV Care ART Card - Clinical Assessment](../../images/poc/poc_clinical_assessment_page.png)
-The Clinical Assessment form has vertical Tabs which contain  Sub Tabs which are Horizontal
+The Clinical Assessment form has vertical tabs which contain  Horizontal Sub-tabs These include:

 **a ) Clinical Screening tab.** This tab has the following sub-tabs